Summary: This page includes all default data paths for Seravo sites. This includes paths to log files and htdocs.

 wp-content/uploads in git.
 If you have images in your plugin or theme, store those files inside the plugin or theme directories.
 The

 uploads folder is intended only for user uploaded files (in production).
 The real production media files or database should not be tracked in git.

 When a site is developed in our Seravo Vagrant box, the uploads will automatically be visible via our special uploads asset proxy.
-It will fetch on-the-fly any media file from the production site not present in the development environment.
-It requires the Vagrant box to have a working Internet connection and the production server address defined in the project
+It will fetch any media file from the production site not present in the development environment on-the-fly.
+It requires the Vagrant box to have a working Internet connection and the production server address to be defined in the project

 config.yml.
 To use the production database while developing with the Seravo Vagrant box, see the command

 All logs are saved in:

 Seravo uses a custom directory layout which is derived from Bedrock.
 Bedrock is a WordPress layout which uses Composer for package management.
 It is not advisable to modify any WP core files, so usually your application consists only of what’s included in the wp-content -directory.
 When we use version control, it is much better to have your content separated to a folder which is separated from the core installation.
 Our custom template also includes tests, composer.json, custom Nginx rules and files for local development (Vagrantfile).
 Let’s take a closer look at the Project directory: